matthegg5/FriendOrganiser/README.md

 This is a WPF Windows Desktop application that initially followed an online tutorial for the "Friend Organiser" use case, but I extended the tutorial to convert the WPF Desktop App to use an API service for its data persistence instead of local ORM direct to database.
+I've also recreated the server endpoint in Python using Flask, and Ruby On Rails using Active Record, for no reason whatsoever.

 *Buzzwords - UI*\
 WPF\